CleverRaven/Cataclysm-DDA/doc/NPCs.md

 #### `effect`
 `effect` is a function that is executed after choosing the response, [see Dialogue Effects below](#dialogue-effects) for details.

+#### opinion changes

-#### `opinion`
+##### `opinion`
-`opinion` is optional, if given it defines how the opinion of the NPC will change.
-The given values are *added* to the opinion of the NPC, they are all optional and default to 0.
+`opinion` is optional, if given it defines how the NPC's opinion of your character will change.

+trust, value, fear, and anger are optional fields inside the opinion object, each specifying a numeric value (defaults to 0).
+The given values are *added* to the opinion of the NPC.

 The opinion of the NPC affects several aspects of the interaction with NPCs:
 - Higher trust makes it easier to lie and persuade, and it usually a good thing.